the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00/labs/lab3_algorithms/_index.md

 {{< write-action >}} Answer the following questions on your lab worksheet:

-1. Which nodes does DFS find faster that BFS?
+1. Which nodes does DFS find faster than BFS?
 1. Which nodes does BFS find faster than DFS?

+### C.1 Harder, faster, better, stronger

 Now it's your turn.